-We leverage the combined power of artificial intelligence, big data and high-performance computing to deliver accurate, fast and robust data analysis solutions needed by industrial and governmental sectors as well as academia.
+The Intelligent Data Analytics Lab leverages the combined power of artificial intelligence, big data and high-performance computing to deliver accurate, fast and robust data analysis solutions needed by industrial and governmental sectors as well as academia.

 Swinburne’s intelligent data analytics experts are investigating innovative ways to identify, extract and integrate intelligence from data to enable organisations to act on opportunities to improve their productivity, economic growth and sustainability.

 The Intelligent Data Analytics Lab’s major research capabilities include:

 machine learning (particularly deep learning, ensemble learning and transfer learning)

 optimisation (particularly data-driven evolutionary optimisation)

 collaborative learning and optimisation (i.e., the synergy of machine learning and optimisation)

 distributed machine learning and distributed optimisation based on high-performance computing facilities with hybrid GPU-CPU architectures